Experienced Legal Counsel

 In addition to being educated in the law, our members are educated in civil engineering, environmental engineering, and mechanical engineering.
 One of our attorneys is also a licensed engineer having been a practicing structural engineer.
 Another attorney is a licensed patent agent.

-Our firm rivals in size, if not exceeds, the number of attorneys representing design and related-professional in larger multi-department law firms.
+Our firm rivals in size, if not exceeds, the number of attorneys representing design and related-professionals in larger multi-department law firms.

-As a result of this combination of technical knowledge and legal experience, Thompson Becker, LLC provides its clients with first class representation whether it be litigation, dispute resolution, or contract negotiation.
-Please reach out to one of our attorneys for a free initial consultation to discuss how Thompson Becker, LLC can be of service to you.
+As a result of this combination of technical knowledge and legal experience, Thompson Becker provides its clients with first class representation whether it be litigation, dispute resolution, or contract negotiation.

 Cumberland County Improvement Authority v.
 GSP Recycling Co., Inc. d/b/a Burno & D’Elia, Inc., 358 N.J.
 Super.
 484 (App.
 Div.
 2003)